charig/OutOfSSAPresentation/Sections/SSABackground.md

 [comment]: When a program is translated into SSA form, variables are renamed at definition points.
 For certain data-flow problems (e.g. constant propagation) this is exactly the set of program points where data-flow facts may change

 [comment]: 1.
 Vectors with assigment locations for each variable.
-[comment]:    - Carry lot of (unnecessary) information
-[comment]: 2.
-Use-Def Chains
-[comment]:    - They are much easier in SSA Form

 [comment]: The compiler must carry information about assignments to each variable forward to all possible
 [comment]: uses of.
 This requires carrying vectors of information around, even to assignments that do not use b.

-[comment]: Use-def chains represent quick pointers from uses of a variable to the set of its last definitions.
-[comment]: However, many definitions can reach the quad along a different path in the CFG.
-[comment]: When deciding what happened to b, the compiler must merge the information from each use-def chain.

-[comment]: In SSA each variable is assigned only once.
-Because of this, we only need one use-def chain per use of a variable.

-[comment]: ---

 ---